oligogenic/oligopipe-docs/docs/results.md

 From the raw results we also create a table (`predicted_variant_combinations.tsv`) with all digenic variant combinations and their predictions.

 ## Prioritization results

+### Raw results
+A JSON file `predictions_with_annotations.json` containing predictions as well as the annotated features for each variant, gene and variant combination.

+### Digenic combinations table
+From the raw results we also create a table (`prioritized_variant_combinations.tsv`) with the top N digenic variant combinations and their scores and ranks.